ModelChecker/moxi-utilities/README.md

 A reference sort checker for MoXI.
 The following programs are required:

-- C compiler (tested using gcc)
+- C compiler
+- make
 - gperf
-- Python 3.10 or newer
+- Python 3.9 or newer

 To build, run